timboettiger/action-replay-mk-iii/README.md

 This license **does not apply** to:

-- The original manual for the Action Replay MK III.
+- The original manual for the Action Replay MK3.
-- The original label artwork for the Action Replay MK III.
+- The original label artwork for the Action Replay MK3.
 - Any other trademarks or materials mentioned within the original manual.

 These elements remain the intellectual property of their respective owners and are not covered by the license provided here.